civicrm/civicrm-docker/README.md

 ## Management

-The `build.php` script can be used to build images.
+The `./build.php` script can be used to build images.

-Calling `build.php` without any arguments will build the latest stable version of CiviCRM and push it to docker hub.
+Calling `./build.php` without any arguments will build the latest stable version of CiviCRM and push it to docker hub.

 If you are publishing official images on Docker Hub, make sure to run it in an environment that can publish multiplatform images, and can push to the CiviCRM docker account.